llpeterson/congestion/avoidance.md

 recommended AQM algorithm, but instead, there is a list of requirements a good AQM algorithm should meet.
-Like TCP congestion control algorithms, every AQM algorithm has its advantages and disadvantages, and so we need lots of them.
+Like TCP congestion control algorithms, every AQM algorithm has its advantages and disadvantages, and so we need a lot of them.
 There is one particular scenario, however, where the TCP congestion control algorithm and AQM algorithm are designed to work in concert: the datacenter.
 We return to this use case at the end of this section.

-## Source-Based Congestion Avoidance (Vegas, BBR, DCTCP)
+## Source-Based Approaches (Vegas, BBR, DCTCP)

 Unlike the previous congestion-avoidance schemes, which depended on cooperation from routers, we now describe a strategy for detecting